cybersecurity-lab/smqtt/README.md

 java -cp "java/lib/*" test.GKDServerMain -v
 ```

+By default it expects a MQTT broker running locally at 127.0.0.1:1883, however the broker address can be expititely configured using the ‘-b’ option.

-It supports different command-line options that can be shown using the ‘-h’ option.
+All command-line options can be shown using the ‘-h’ option.

 ### Dependencies